devi-krishna22/devi-krishna22/README.md

-# Hi there I'm Devika! 👋
+# Hi there I'm Devika Sasi! 👋

 Welcome to my GitHub profile!
 I'm currently diving deep into the MERN stack, crafting real-world projects and sharpening my skills every day.Here's a little about me: